coderGtm/Shiftlog/README.md

 #### Access the Application

-By default, the application (api) runs on port 8080.
-Access it via Postman or curl with base URL [http://localhost:8080](http://localhost:8080).
+By default, the application (API) runs on port 8080.
+Access it via Postman or curl with the base URL [http://localhost:8080](http://localhost:8080).

 ## 🚀 Deployment